starton-io/docs/docs/Smart-contract/understanding-the-relayer.md

 ---
-title: Understanding the Relayer
+title: Understanding the transaction manager
 ---

-# Understanding the Relayer
+# Understanding the transaction manager

 The **Relayer** is a blockchain transaction management solution to create transactions, deploy and interact with smart contracts on the behalf of a user.